arfon/lists/README.md

 First visit [`http://list.mast.stsci.edu`](http://list.mast.stsci.edu) to get started - you'll need an ORCID account to sign in.

-## Configuration

 ## About Lists

-A `List` belongs to an individuals.
+A `List` belongs to an individual.
 Lists need _at a minimum_ a name, and a short description.
 Lists can be public or private.

 Each `List` is composed of multiple (currently limited to 10,000) `Things`.
 Each `Thing` has custom user-defined properties.

-## Creating a list
+### Creating a list

 To create a List you first need to create a Git repository with the metadata that defines the list properties and the Things you want to include in your List.
 An example of a list for exoplanets is here: https://github.com/arfon/exoplanet_list